 A cardinal flower plant can appear to live longer than 3 or 4 years because the plants readily re-seed themselves giving the appearance of longer life when it is really just new plants growing from seeds that were dropped from last year’s flowers.

-Can I Grow Cardinal Flowers In My Garden?
+Can I Grow Cardinal Flowers in My Garden?

 Another great reason to grow them is that they are deer resistant.
 So if you have a problem with deer dining on your flowers, add cardinal flowers to your garden for a burst of red color in the late summer that won’t be bothered by the deer.

-How To Propagate Cardinal Flowers
+How to Propagate Cardinal Flowers

 Cardinal flowers are very easy to propagate, or make new plants from existing ones.

 Another way to propagate cardinal flowers is by standard division.
 Like most perennials, cardinal flowers should be divided periodically.
 Because they are short-lived, division is usually done every 2 to 3 years instead of the usual 3 to 4 years.
 You can divide your plants in either the spring or the fall.
-Simply dig them up, carefully cut them into 2 or 3 pieces depending on the size of the crown and then replants the divisions, spacing them at least 12 inches apart.
+Simply dig them up, carefully cut them into 2 or 3 pieces depending on the size of the crown and then replant the divisions, spacing them at least 12 inches apart.

 A little more challenging is to grow new plants from cuttings made from an existing plant.
 You want to take your cuttings in mid-summer, before the plants bloom.
 At mid-summer, they are actively growing and putting a lot of energy into making new foliage and eventually flowers.
 Cuttings are most successful when they are made from an actively growing plants.

 Most cuttings are made from branches with growing tips on them.
-In this case, you want to take stem cuttings.
+For cardinal flowers, you want to take stem cuttings.
 Stem cuttings are cuttings made from the stem of the plant, rather than a branch.
 Make sure that the stem has a growing tip on it so that it is actively growing.
 Cut off one or more stems of your cardinal flower plant, remove the bottom third of the leaves, dip the cutting in rooting hormone and then place it in a pot filled with sterile potting soil.
 You will know that your cutting has rooted when you see new growth on the top of the plant.

-How To Grow Cardinal Flowers From Seeds
+How to Grow Cardinal Flowers From Seeds

-If you want to start plants indoors from seeds, you will need to cold stratify them.
+Indoors - If you want to start plants indoors from seeds, you will need to cold stratify them.
 Cold stratification is a method of fooling seeds into thinking that winter has passed.
 The seeds of most of our native plants need to experience the cold weather of winter in order to germinate successfully.
 The seeds only germinate after a period of cold to ensure that they germinate at the right time of year (spring) to grow successfully into plants.